• Skip to secondary menu

 In these cases, the average can be misleading because it might not be near the most common values.
 Consequently, it’s best to use the average to measure the central tendency when you have a symmetric distribution.

-For skewed distributions, it’s often better to use the median, which uses a different method to find the central location.
+For skewed distributions, it’s often better to use the median or trimmed mean, which use different methods to find the central location.
 Note that the average provides no information about the variability present in a distribution.
 To evaluate that characteristic, assess the standard deviation.

 Relate post: Measures of Central Tendency